 Are you or your kids big thrill seekers?
-Zip lining in Ga with various canopy tours and treetop adventure courses is tops on my boys bucket list right now, so we put together this guide to 15 sensational zip lines in Ga.
+Then you need to check out these places to go zip lining in Ga.
+Visiting the many canopy tours and treetop adventure courses is tops on my boys bucket list right now, so we put together this guide to 15 sensational zip lines in Ga.

 There’s something for everyone from the age of four on up, and locations throughout the state so you can definitely answer the question, ‘where is the closest zip lining near me?’
 But there is more to consider than just location, so we’ve included six questions to ask to find your perfect place to fly through the trees.